-The DMA request is generated internally when a DMA channel is being used for serial port transfers.
+The DMA request is generated internally when a DMA channel is being used for a serial port transferring.
 And the DRQ0 or DRQ1 are not active when a serial port DMA transfers.

 Hardware handshaking may be used in conjunction with serial port DMA transfers.